sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 5. Return `cross-site`.

+Note: The request's URL when establishing a WebSockets connection {{RFC6455}}
+has scheme "http" or "https", rather than "ws" or "wss".
+See {{FETCH}} which maps schemes when constructing the request.
+This allows same-site cookies to be sent with WebSockets.

-The request's client's "site for cookies" is either a triple origin or a globally unique identifier.
+The request's client's "site for cookies" is an origin.
 It is calculated depending upon its client's type, as described in the following subsections:

 ### Document-based requests {#document-requests}

 The URI displayed in a user agent's address bar is the only security context directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
 Thus we base the notion of "site for cookies" on the top-level URL.
-We’ll label this URI’s origin the "top-level origin".
+We'll label this URI's origin the "top-level origin".

 For a document displayed in a top-level browsing context, we can stop here: the document's "site for cookies" is the top-level origin.